Hamburger menu icon

 All official releases from leading manufacturers now contain unique product codes, which you can check in various ways.

-There are also a few other things to note when you’re eyeing up a fresh kit purchase.
+There are also a few other things to note when you’re eyeing up a fresh kit purchase, because some high-quality fakes now copy real style codes, so checking only the code isn’t foolproof.
+Combine it with:

 Nike